zouhelen/food-finder/README.md

 <h3>Running</h3>

-* Open an IDE of your choice (it will be demonstrated in CLion)

-* In your IDE, open the food-finder folder and trust it

-* When CLion opens the Open Project Wizard, just press OK

-* Use an IDE of your choice (CLion recommended) to open the directory of Food Finder
+* Open the food-finder project in an IDE of your choice (CLion is recommended)

-* Run main.cpp
+* Run the program